Oregon National Guard CERFP Units Prepare for Disaster Response

 |0

-This work, Oregon National Guard CERFP Units Prepare for Disaster Response [Image 3 of 3], by PFC Victoria Paine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon National Guard CERFP Units Prepare for Disaster Response [Image 3 of 3], by SGT Tristrem Flounders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.